vanowm/FireTray/README.md

 FireTray
 =======

-This branch has only been tested with openSuSE 15.0 with Thumderbird 52.9.1 and 60.0.
+This branch has only been tested on openSuSE 15.0 with Thunderbird 52.9.1 and 60.0.
-The windows version still needs to be patched.
+The Windows version still needs to be patched.

 Overview
 --------